theboywhoatetheworld cooks: Curry Kapitan

 - Prepare and blend all the curry-paste (‘rempah’) ingredients in a large food processor until it forms a paste.
 It’s best to blend the lemongrass and candlenuts first before adding the rest to avoid overblending some of the other softer textured ingredients.

-- Heat up the oil in a large lidded pot and sauté the rempah and chopped onions on a medium-high heat for 12-15 minutes until fragrant.
+- Heat up the oil in a large lidded pot and sauté the ‘rempah’ (curry paste) and chopped onions on a medium-high heat for 8 – 10 minutes until fragrant.
 Add a tablespoon or 2 of water if it starts to dry, and constantly stir – the aim is to toast the paste without burning it.

-- When the chicken is cooked, season with salt, white pepper and a squeeze of lime juice to taste.
+- When the chicken is cooked, season with salt, brown sugar, soya sauce and a squeeze of lime juice to taste.
 Garnish with kaffir lime leaves, sliced hard-boil eggs, crispy shallots and serve with steamed rice.